krunalbaraskar/med_webscraper/README.md

-Here is a complete, updated `README.md` file for your project.

-This version integrates the new `ted_extract_tender_info_py.ipynb` file, turning it into a complete, three-stage (Scrape, Parse, Clean) notebook-based process.
-The instructions for the TED scraper have been completely rewritten to match this new workflow, including the critical path configurations required to run it locally.

----

 # Adalimumab Tender Scrapers

 This repository contains Python scripts to scrape European public procurement websites for tenders related to the pharmaceutical product "adalimumab".